Tresjs/tres/docs/examples/shaders.md

     </TresMesh>
 ```

-The `ShaderMaterial` accept special properties like `uniforms` `vertexShader` and `fragmentShader`, so we can create it in our script section and make the bound with our instance.
+The `ShaderMaterial` accepts special properties, like `uniforms` `vertexShader` and `fragmentShader`, so we can create it in our script section and make the bind with our instance.

-For this example our uniforms end like this:
+For this example, our uniforms look like this:

 ```ts
 import { Vector2 } from 'three'